rspec-given/sorcerer/README.md

 MIT-LICENSE file for details.

 ## History

+* 2.0.1 - Publish the gem with updated contact info in case 2.0.0 breaks for anyone and they go looking at Jim's old repo

 * 2.0.0 - Fix several bugs introduced by changes to ripper under 2.5 & 2.6, drop
           1.9.3 support